scidac/atom/html/src/team.rst

       | Reconstructing SOLPS transport coefficents using the ips-quasi-newton workflow (Cianciosa)
       | ML techniques for improving the TGLF saturation rule (Neiser)
       | An Ultra-fast procedure for learning the TGLF Discontinuous Function (Etienam)
-      | An update on multi-scale gyrokinetic simulation and comparison with experiment (Howard)
+      | An update on multi-scale gyrokinetic simulation and comparison with experiment (Howard / D5)
       | Adaptive high-order time-stepping in CGYRO (Fann / A2)
       | TRANSP Update (Sachdev)
       |